Welcome to Think Equestrian

 (Client Claire Knowles at the 2014 Aachen CHIO Breed day)

-Best wishes to everyone in 2018, remember good preparation and appropriate goals can help you to achieve everything you want to this year.
+Best wishes to everyone for 2019, remember good preparation and appropriate goals can help you to achieve everything you want to this year.

-The website has been updated with new Equestrian & Performance articles and goals on the tips pages.
+The website is regularly updated with new Equestrian & Performance articles and goals on the tips pages.
 Don't forget to send in your questions for the Question & answer page.
 Two new Sound Schooling lessons are under preparation.
-There is a new page, Convention Notes with detailed notes have taken at various conventions.
+There is also page, Convention Notes with detailed notes have taken at various conventions.

 Stuck for Gift ideas?- then buy a Think Equestrian Gift voucher towards a lesson or Dressage to Music Choreography package or Performance coaching- please contact me for details